Thursday 13 March 2025

 The pre-1975 service pensions grievance relates to British ex-servicemen and women who served as regular "Other Ranks", and left the armed forces before April 1975 without completing a 22-year 'full career'.
 They have no pension for their years of service in the Royal Navy or Royal Marines, British Army or Royal Air Force.
 The issue also affects the widows or widowers of pre-1975 service personnel.

 Following recent unexpected enquiries to BAFF about the issue, this article has now (2024) been updated and temporarily re-published.
+We understand the strength of feeling about the lack of pension.
+Our original lead on this matter is married to a pre-1975 veteran whom it affects.

 The pre-1975 pension situation did affect a small number of BAFF veteran members (who were understood to have mostly joined BAFF for other reasons), so this article was for some years presented for information.